dirkk0/aframe-playground/README.md

 ## Installation
-Download the zip or clone into the project.

-To use it you need to install a simple HTTP Server.
+Download the zip und unzip it or clone into the project.
+To use it you need to run a simple HTTP Server in the main directory.

-On Unix-type OSes you can usually use ```python -m SimpleHTTPServer 9001```.
+On Unix-type OSes you can usually use ```python -m SimpleHTTPServer 9001``` .

-If you have NodeJS installed, you can install a web server with
+If you prefer NodeJS, you can install a web server with

     npm install http-server -g
     http-server -p 9001